thycotic/dsv-docs/product/auth-general/authaws/index.md

 Use `thy config auth-provider search -e yaml` to see all of your current authentication providers.

-Initially, the only authentication provider is Thycotic One, as seen here:
+Initially, the only authentication provider is Thycotic One, similar to this:

 ```yaml
 created: "2019-11-11T20:29:20Z"